 Last But Not the Least

-Besides Google Drive, MultCloud also supports Dropbox, Mega, OneDrive etc. common cloud storages.
-Thus, you can complete download directly to Mega, download files directly to Dropbox, download files directly to cloud OneDrive and so on.
+What’s more, MultCloud supports other common cloud storage, such as iCloud Drive, iCloud Photos, Gmail, Dropbox, MEGA, OneDrive, etc., except for Google Drive.
+Thus, you can effortlessly download torrent files directly to MEGA, download files directly to Dropbox, download magnets directly to OneDrive, and so on.

 You May Also Like

 To directly download to Dropbox from URL or directly download files to Dropbox, the free MultCloud can be a great choice; its "Remote Upload" is able to download files from web link to Dropbox and other popular cloud services.